azizkhanp/interview-questions/README.md

 3. what is a stateful set? when we choose it?
    StatefulSets are designed to provide guarantees about the ordering and uniqueness of pods, making them suitable for applications that require stable network identifiers, persistent storage, and ordered deployment and scaling.
   Use StatefulSets when deploying stateful applications that require unique identifiers, stable network identities, and persistent storage.
 Examples include databases (like MySQL, PostgreSQL), messaging queues, and other applications that manage state.
-  When the order in which pods are deployed and started matters, StatefulSets are a good choice.
+  When the order in which pods are deployed and started matters, StatefulSets is a good choice.
 This is crucial for applications where one instance depends on the availability of another.

 4. Diff b/w config maps and secrets?
    ConfigMaps: Store data in key-value pairs.
 The values can be strings or files.